desert0616/gpma_demo/README.md

-# GPMA BFS Demo
+# GPMA Demo

 Source code for the paper:

 [Accelerating Dynamic Graph Analytics on GPUs](http://www.vldb.org/pvldb/vol11/p107-sha.pdf)

 GPMA is a data structure to maintain dynamic graphs on GPUs.
-This repository illustrates a demo to conduct BFS on a dynamic graph, which is maintained by GPMA, on the GPU.
+This repository illustrates a demo to conduct BFS/Connected Component/PageRank on a dynamic graph, which is maintained by GPMA, on the GPU.

 ## Environment and Dependency
 This code is developed and tested on: